thuytrinht4/web_development/README.md

 This is a flask app that visualizes data from the world bank API.
 Data is pulled directly from the API and then visualized using Plotly.

-This is a project in development for the Udacity Data Scientist Nanodegree.

 ## Getting Started